The Best Foods for Your Child Before and After a Swimming Lesson

 • Skipping a post-swim snack: Skipping food after swimming can leave them feeling drained and irritable.
 A balanced snack or meal afterwards helps them recover, keeping their energy levels steady for other activities.
 Research shows that children who don’t eat after exercise may experience delayed recovery and reduced stamina in subsequent activities.

-Healthy and unhealthy food concept fruit and vege 2023 11 27 05 11 58 utc
+healthy and unhealthy food concept fruit and vege 2023 11 27 05 11 58 utc

 Final Thoughts